 You want your equity to grow both because hopefully the value of your house is growing because of the market, and your mortgage balance is shrinking as you make those monthly payments.
 It is also important to budget for regular household expense like utility bills, property taxes, home insurance, and any other home related expenses.

 You will need more than just a down payment when buying a home.

 Your savings plan should also include the amount of money you’ll pay in additional closing costs, including mortgage fees, title insurance, property taxes, legal advice, and other transaction-related costs.

 1. Separate Deal Breakers from Wants

 Before you go to view your first home, have a list of deal breakers.
 If a house is missing any of these, walk away.
-This lowers the risk of an impulse buy on a home that feels perfect but is actually missing something critical.
+This lowers the risk of an impulse buy on a new home that feels perfect but is actually missing something critical.
 Have a large family?
 A 1-bedroom condo is probably a deal breaker.
 This applies equally to price.
 Set a price ceiling where you walk away in case you end up in a bidding war.
 This helps take the emotion out of the process and keeps you in control.

 In a separate list write down all your wants.
 You want to cross off as many of these from your list as possible, but missing one of them won’t be reason enough to walk away.
 Commute to work in under 15 minutes would be nice but may not be a reason to walk from a home that fits all your needs and most of your other wants.